 To save a bit of money and beat the summer crowds, visit during the shoulder months of April-May or September-October.
 During these months, it’s still warm enough to spend time outdoors.
 The national parks are particularly pretty during the autumn.

 Regardless of the time of year, rain is common in Lithuania so be sure to always keep a raincoat handy.
 If you plan on hiking be sure to bring a waterproof jacket.

 How to Stay Safe in Lithuania

-In Lithuania, scams and pick-pocketing are common enough that you’ll want to be vigilant in high-traffic areas in Vilnius like bus stations and on public transportation.
-If someone strikes up a conversation with you trying to sell something affordable for a good price or if young children approach you, be on alert — someone may be reaching for your wallet while you’re distracted.
-Outside the big cities, you likely won’t experience any issues.
+If someone strikes up a conversation with you trying to sell something on the street or if young children suddenly approach you, be on alert — someone may be reaching for your wallet while you’re distracted.

 Always trust your gut instinct.
 If a taxi driver seems shady, stop the cab and get out.
 If your hotel is seedier than you thought, get out of there.
 Make copies of your personal documents, including your passport and ID.

 If you don’t do it at home, don’t do it in Lithuania!

 The most important piece of advice I can offer is to purchase good travel insurance.
 Travel insurance protects you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 You can use the widget below to find the policy right for you: